 Most food truck owners agree with this concept; however fewer understand how to follow through with it.
 Some truck owners will offer a buy 10, get one free punch-card incentive, for example.
-This is fine and good, but this strategy usually puts all the pressure on customers.
+This is fine, but this strategy usually puts all the pressure on customers.
 They have to work to be rewarded.
-They can’t sit back, eat and enjoy free stuff.
+Customers can’t sit back, eat and enjoy free stuff.
 They have to keep their card on hand and track their purchases.

 How To Keep Your Food Truck Customers Coming Back

 - Make customers smile.
 Look at the neighborhood bar as an example.
 They have something going for them.
 There, you don’t have a drink ticket or a punch card.
 You saunter up to the bar and order your favorite adult beverage.
 After the bartender starts to know you or after you’ve ordered a few drinks, the bartender buys you one.
 You hear him say, “This one is on me.”

 - Give customers’ brains a break.
 What about the airlines?
 Why don’t they put the miles on for you?
 Customers have miles scattered everywhere and can never seem to remember their frequent flyer member numbers.
 The airlines may have to change their system, but how difficult would it be to use a simple system we can remember, like our last name and phone number?
 The point is, serve customers.
 Don’t ask them to serve you.
 How do you create a system to help customers earn rewards instead of their having to keep track to get their rewards?